 She knows the children’s book industry inside out as well, and launched her career working for a publisher over a decade ago after studying animation at Sichuan Xihua University.

-Starting with a pencil drawing, Tang will add acrylic paint or watercolor.
-Collage is a favorite technique and she may add cut-out pictures to her work, along with special papers, lace, felt and even bits of clay.
+Starting with a pencil drawing, Tang will add acrylic paint or watercolour.
+Collage is a favourite technique and she may add cut-out pictures to her work, along with special papers, lace, felt and even bits of clay.

 Tang Wei’s mixed media approach is combined with a willingness to experiment with layouts, composition and content.
 This gives many of her pieces a touch of the unexpected.
 Her style is highly personal, and she is always willing to adapt to her client’s vision to ensure each project is entirely unique.